Following the lockdown I have been seeing clients on Zoom and find this a surprisingly focussed and useful way to work.

 As we all learn to live in closer proximity with family members, or in more isolation, existing anxieties, feelings of depression, loss of self confidence and family conflicts can become amplified.
 We are living in an extraordinary time and I believe we can use this as an opportunity to renegotiate healthier relationships and ways of living.
 I feel privileged to be in a position to take time out with couples, families and individuals to reflect on positive changes which can be achieved.

-With over thirty years' experience of working with couples,families and individuals,both in the NHS and in independent practice, I am used to working with a wide range of family constellations and am constantly surprised and rewarded by how all sorts of challenges and difficulties can be overcome.I have experience with school age children, teenagers, parents, couples, three generation families,seniors and individuals experiencing all sorts of worries and concerns.
+With over thirty years' experience of working with couples, families and individuals, both in the NHS and in independent practice, I am used to working with a wide range of family constellations and am constantly surprised and rewarded by how all sorts of challenges and difficulties can be overcome.I have a particular interest in working with couples and families with inter generational relationship issues.

 My approach is to listen carefully and to open doors to different ways of viewing situations.
 Where there is conflict and anger I look for ways of channelling these into positive exchanges.
 Where there is anxiety and sadness we think together about the sources of these and look at ways of developing alternative feelings and behaviour.

 I encourage conversations which lead to healthier relationships, including your relationship with yourself.

 I structure our sessions so painful feelings can be safely explored and you can leave feeling re-energised.

 I sometimes use exercises, homework and art materials but mostly we spend time reflecting together about your experiences, concerns and hopes.

 B.A. and M.A.